JexxyPL/JexxyPL.github.io/README.md

-A website I made when learning react.
+A website I've made using react, for me, for my studies